cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration.md

     This prevents certificate pinning issues when performing the Android migration.

-3. Follow [these instructions](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/#ios-android-and-chromeos) to install the Cloudflare One Agent.
+3. Follow [these instructions](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/#ios-android-and-chromeos) to install and enroll the Cloudflare One Agent.

 {{</tab>}}
 {{<tab label="ios" no-code="true">}}